Skip to main content

 Satellite cells are muscle-specific stem cells that reside in a quiescent state along the muscle fiber.
 Upon activation by a stimulus like exercise or hormonal signals, they proliferate and fuse with existing muscle fibers, donating their nuclei.

 This process of myonuclear accretion is critical for muscle growth, as the existing myonuclei can only support a finite volume of cytoplasm.
 Testosterone directly stimulates the proliferation of satellite cells, increasing the pool of available myonuclei and thereby enhancing the muscle’s capacity for hypertrophy.
-Studies have shown that testosterone administration increases the number of and myonuclei in human skeletal muscle, providing a direct cellular mechanism for its powerful anabolic effects.
+Studies have shown that testosterone administration increases the number of satellite cells and myonuclei in human skeletal muscle, providing a direct cellular mechanism for its powerful anabolic effects.

 Cellular Mechanisms of Testosterone Action